biocatchltd/yellowbox/docs/extras/azure_storage.rst

     .. method:: container_endpoint_url() -> str

         Returns an endpoint HTTP URL to connect to from containers in a common network with the Azurite service.

+    .. method:: host_endpoint_url() -> str

+        Returns an endpoint HTTP URL to connect to from containers to the Azurite service, through the docker host.

     .. method:: account_credentials()->dict